planetary-social/nos/CONTRIBUTING.md

 If you'd like to contribute code to the main branch of Nos, it's best to check with us first.
 The best way to do this is to open or comment on an [issue](https://github.com/planetary-social/nos/issues) describing your proposed change.
 Feel free to @-mention some of the maintainers if we don't respond in a reasonable amount of time.

+We use SwiftLint to enforce many of our style conventions.
+When it comes to naming conventions we follow the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/).

 ### Opening a Pull Request

 For now `main` is the main branch and code improvements are made in topic branches that get merged into it.